Activist U.S. nuns make concessions after Vatican investigation

 It said LCWR's publications should "address spiritual matters rather than engage in formal theological inquiry" and be based on "sound doctrinal foundations".

-During the investigation, the nuns received wide support among American Catholics, particularly within the liberal wing, as LCWR leaders travelled around the United States in a bus to defend themselves against the accusations.
+During the investigation, the nuns received wide support among American Catholics, particularly within the liberal wing, as LCWR leaders traveled around the United States in a bus to defend themselves against the accusations.

 Supporters said the nuns had helped the Church's image in America at a time when it was engulfed in scandal over sexual abuse of minors by priests.
 They were praised by many Roman Catholics and the media for their work with the poor and sick.